carpentries/instructor-training/_episodes/13-live.md

 >
 > Teach 3-4 minutes of your chosen lesson episode using live coding to a
 > fellow trainee, then swap and watch while that person live codes for
 > you.
-Don't bother trying to record the live coding sessions---we
+Don't record the live coding sessions.
+Give each other feedback
-> have found that it's difficult to capture both the person and the
-> screen with a handheld device---but give feedback the same way you
-> have previously (positive and negative, content and presentation).
-> If you decide to instead teach something from the lesson episode
-> you selected in preparation for this workshop,
+> using the two x two rubric we discussed previously and enter your feedback in the Etherpad.
-> explain in advance to your fellow trainee what you will be teaching
+> Explain in advance to your fellow trainee what you will be teaching
 > and what the learners you teach it to are expected to be familiar with.
+>
+> This exercise should take about 20 minutes.
 {: .challenge}

 [live-coding-bad]: https://youtu.be/bXxBeNkKmJE